spinne/optimization/README.md

 Which improved the Pagespeed score but leaves me with a short flash of unstyled text onload.

-##### Javascript
+##### JavaScript

-I moved all javascript to the bottom of the body tag - including the new script for the Web Font Loader - to unblock rendering.
-Putting the Web Font Loader in head would still leave me with a render blocking javascript - and setting the call to asynchronous (with the as async attribute) will throw an error because the short inline script would execute before the libary is ready.
+I moved all JavaScript to the bottom of the body tag - including the new script for the Web Font Loader - to unblock rendering.
+Putting the Web Font Loader in head would still leave me with a render blocking JavaScript - and setting the call to asynchronous (with the as async attribute) will throw an error because the short inline script would execute before the library is ready.

 The analytics script and the perfmatters.js were set to async using the attribute.
-Since analytics doesn't touch the dom and perfmatters only executes after the window.onload event - which fires after all asynchronous scripts are ready.
+Since analytics doesn't touch the DOM and perfmatters only executes after the window.onload event - which fires after all asynchronous scripts are ready.

 ##### Images